 Interlibrary Loan (ILL) is a service that allows patrons to request materials from other lending libraries.

-What we will ILL: The Center for Archival Collections (CAC) maintains a large microfilm collection that consists of manuscripts, historical and contemporary newspapers, cemetery records, state and county records, probate records, land records, military records, naturalization records, church records, and census records.
+The Center for Archival Collections (CAC) maintains a large microfilm collection that consists of manuscripts, historical and contemporary newspapers, cemetery records, state and county records, probate records, land records, military records, naturalization records, church records, and census records.
 Patrons may request access to the CAC's microfilm collection through ILL.

 The CAC will only circulate microfilm for which we hold camera negatives and for which there are no known restrictions on access.
 The following newspapers on microfilm are non-circulating due to reading room demand: